 This is a high-scoring sample answer for the following Cambridge C1 Advanced writing Part 1 essay question on Methods schools and universities use to help students find suitable jobs.
 What do you think?
 Collocations about the education can be found here.
 Below, also, is a list of less common vocabulary with definitions.
 Read the sample answer, then send me your essay in the comments.
 I will give you a quick score and also some comments if I have time.
-Why not start today?
+Start today, unless you’re struggling for ideas.

 C1 Advanced Task 1 Essay Sample Answer